bibledit/old/chromeos/native/readme.txt

 * https://developer.chrome.com/native-client/pepper_stable/c/struct_p_p_b___t_c_p_socket__1__2
 * https://developer.chrome.com/apps/sockets_tcpServer
 * https://developer.chrome.com/apps/app_network
-This means that for secure communications tlsmbed would need to be updated to use these APIs.
+This means that for secure communications mbedtls would need to be updated to use these APIs.

 For just now it probably is not worth the effort to create a "native" Bibledit for Chrome or Chrome OS.
 Google will soon support Android apps on Chrome OS.
 This is quicker and easier to get Bibledit to Chrome OS natively.